 - Am I going to spend weeks or months recovering?

 - Will I be left with ugly scarring?

 - How much am I going to have to spend in total?

 All valid concerns – Let’s go through the benefits and see if we can address these concerns in turn.

-Benefit #1: Combination lasers are more efficient (and cheaper!)
+Benefit #1: Combination lasers for pigmentation are more efficient (and cheaper!)

 “Efficient” is an oft-misused term in aesthetic medicine.
 When I refer to efficiency in this context, I mean that the total number of treatments needed to achieve similar results is reduced

 I am not referring to the idea that a combination laser session is more efficient as it entails a shorter recovery period compared to a single laser session involving a longer recovery period.
 At the end of the day, the amount of downtime associated with a treatment mostly boils down to the technique being used, and not the laser(3).
 For instance, the Starwalker Fractional Pico is a laser treatment that can create a spectrum of results from just a mild reddening to a full bloodied face after treatment.